 Physical Development

-• Moving and handling - skills enabling children to show good control and coordination in large and small movements.
+• Moving and handling skills enable children to show good control and coordination in large and small movements.
 Children are able to handle equipment and tools effectively, including pencils for writing.

-• Health and self care - children knowing the importance of good health which includes physical exercise and a healthy diet.
+• Health and self-care - children know the importance of good health, which includes physical exercise and a healthy diet.
 Children are able to manage their own basic hygiene and personal needs successfully, including dressing and going to the toilet independently.

-At Hillcross we are passionate about ensuring we provide the children with a range of opportunities to develop their physical development skills.
-Within our unit we provide a range of activities through our continuous provision that includes Child initiated, Adult initiated and Adult led, which includes;
+At Hillcross we are passionate about ensuring we provide children with a range of opportunities to develop their physical development skills.
+Within our unit, we provide a range of activities through our continuous provision, which includes child initiated, adult initiated and adult led, which include:

 Moving & Handling